brianrahadi/quartz/content/posts/term-review-2023spring.md

 ---
 title: "Term Review - Spring 2023"
 date: 2023-05-01T15:19:14-07:00
-categories: ["term-review"]
+tags: ["term-review"]
 draft: false
 ---
 ## Intro
-Spring 2023 is the term where I'm also actively seeking for coop + working as a TA + being involved with some organizations.
+Spring 2023 is the term where I'm actively seeking for coop + working as a TA + being involved with some organizations.
 I initially took 4 courses and had to drop CMPT 376 mainly out of fear of getting burnt out from seeking coop and the other time commitments I had for that term.
 Going to school only 2 days a week (Monday and Wednesday) really helped me in making all of these time commitments possible and keeping my sanity.

 ## Courses
 ### CMPT 307 - Data Structures and Algorithms (Qianping Gu)
-**Course Experience**: 3/5
+**Course Experience**: 3/5<br>
-**Pros**: Assignments focused on understanding, the exam is answered in English (no need to focus on coding syntax), caring and understanding prof
+**Pros**: Assignments focused on understanding, the exam is answered in English (no need to focus on coding syntax), caring and understanding prof <br>
-**Cons**: Dry lecture (too focused on math formulas and no proper easy explanations) **Self-feedback**: It's ok not to attend lecture, but make sure to catch up with the materials weekly and have the remaining time to clarify via office hours or end of the lecture
+**Cons**: Dry lecture (too focused on math formulas and no proper easy explanations)<br>
+**Self-feedback**: It's ok not to attend lecture, but make sure to catch up with the materials weekly and have the remaining time to clarify via office hours or end of the lecture<br>

 I had always been slightly interested in algorithms.
 It's supposed to be one of those fundamentals students need to have as a CS Major.
 This class reminds me again of the importance of self-study and a good system.
 The slides from the class are too hard to understand for someone that has not been too engaged in a math class.

 If I were to take this class again, I would mainly focus on [Abdul Bari's videos](https://www.youtube.com/@abdul_bari) and practice some problems on [LeetCode](https://leetcode.com/), especially the Dynamic Programming part.
 Abdul Bari's videos are so special because he makes it easy for me to understand deeper concepts easier.
 After that, I can revise the slides and finally understand what the math formula meant.

 ### CMPT 431 - Distributed Systems (Keval Vora)
-**Course Experience**: 4.5/5
+**Course Experience**: 4.5/5<br>
-**Pros**: Interesting topics and assignments, engaging lectures and discussions, NO EXAM!
+**Pros**: Interesting topics and assignments, engaging lectures and discussions, NO EXAM!<br>
-**Cons**: Marking too harshly on the assignments, Sometimes answers are not clear during lectures **Self-feedback**: Do the assignments early so you can ask more questions to the instructor and classmates
+**Cons**: Marking too harshly on the assignments, Sometimes answers are not clear during lectures<br>
+**Self-feedback**: Do the assignments early so you can ask more questions to the instructor and classmates<br>

 This class is probably my most anticipated class during my undergraduate years.
 The idea of having a lot of computers working together to achieve a task faster is always fascinating.
 I definitely do not regret taking this course but my expectation differs quite a bit from the actual content.
 Btw, the grade for this course is based on assignments (60%) and quizzes (40%), which I personally like and find interesting.